-1. Deliver the FFY 2020 Annual Report by December 31, 2020.
+- 1. Provide program oversight, support, and information to assist grantees in accomplishing the GHSP's goal. - 2.
+Deliver the FFY2021 Annual Report by December 31, 2021. - Gather input for development of the FFY2023 HSP from roundtable meetings conducted throughout the year with the Regional Traffic Safety Program staff, West Virginia State Police coordinators, and other State and local safety stakeholders. - 4.
+Deliver the Federal Fiscal Year 2023 HSP by July 1, 2022.

-- 2. Gather input for development of the FFY 2022 HSP from roundtable meetings conducted throughout the year with the Regional Traffic Safety Program staff, West Virginia State Police coordinators, and other State and local safety stakeholders. - 3.
-Deliver the Federal Fiscal Year 2022 HSP by July 1, 2021.
+- 1. Administer the statewide traffic safety program: - a.
+Implement the FFY2022 HSP and develop future initiatives. - b.
+Provide sound fiscal management for traffic safety programs. - c.
+Coordinate State plans with other Federal, State, and local agencies. - d.
+Assess program outcomes.

-- 1. Administer the statewide traffic safety program: - 2.
-Implement the FFY 2021 HSP and develop future initiatives. - 3.
-Provide sound fiscal management for traffic safety programs. - 4.
-Coordinate State plans with other Federal, State, and local agencies. - 5.
-Assess program outcomes. - 6.
-Provide data required for Federal and State reports. - 7.
-Provide program staff, professional development, travel funds, space, equipment, materials, and fiscal support for all programs. - 8.
-Provide data and information to policy and decision-makers on the benefits of various traffic safety laws. - 9.
-Identify and prioritize highway safety problems for future GHSP attention, programming, and activities. - 10.
-Implement program management and oversight for all activities within this priority area.
+- 2. Provide data required for Federal and State reports. - 3.
+Provide program staff, professional development, travel funds, space, equipment, materials, and fiscal support for all programs. - 4.
+Provide data and information to policy and decision-makers on the benefits of various traffic safety laws. - 5.
+Identify and prioritize highway safety problems for future GHSP attention, programming, and activities. - 6.
+Implement program management and oversight for all activities within this program area.

-Target: 1, 2, and 3
+Target: 1, 2, 3 and 4